greenplum-db/gpdb/src/backend/codegen/README.md

-# Balerion
+# Greenplum codegen utils
 Support library for integrating LLVM code-generation in a larger C++ codebase.
-Balerion augments the core functionality provided by the LLVM C++ libraries for program construction, optimization, and execution with additional features to help runtime-generated code integrate smoothly with statically compiled code.
+This augments the core functionality provided by the LLVM C++ libraries for program construction, optimization, and execution with additional features to help runtime-generated code integrate smoothly with statically compiled code.
-Key features of Balerion include:
+Key features include:

 * A `CodeGenerator` class that encapsulates LLVM modules, optimization passes, and execution engines, managing the whole lifetime of generated code.